jackhorse1000/Pycasso/README.md

 ## Configuration

-Create a `pycasso.toml` in your repo root to customise the output:
+Create a `pycasso.toml` in your working directory to customise the output.
+It will be auto-discovered:

 ```toml
 [exclude]